jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 3 - Adding Page Level Content/1-choose-accessible-colors.md

 # Choose Accessible Colors

-A poor color countrast can affect users with ac olor vision impairment to discern information.
+A poor color contrast can affect users with a color vision impairment to discern information.
 Even if no impairment exists, content viewed in low light or high contrast environments can be difficult to see.

 **Choosing a good color contrast benefits everyone.**